digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/tdd/index.md

       - It should run quickly.

   - content: |
-      ## Writing good tests
+      ## More tips on writing good tests
-      - It should be consistent in its results (it always returns the same result if you don’t change anything between runs).
+      - It should be consistent in its results
       - It should have full control of the unit under test.
-      - It should be fully isolated (runs independently of other tests).
+      - It should be fully isolated.
       - When it fails, it should be easy to detect what was expected and determine how to pinpoint the problem.

+    notes: |
+      It should be consistent in its results.
+It always returns the same result if you don’t change anything between runs

+      Some other external system shouldn't influence its behaviour.

+      It should be fully isolated (runs independently of other tests).

   - content: |